 You’d be surprised to learn that as certain things are cheaper at certain places than other places, there could also be the items that are more expensive and vice versa.

 If you planned for a higher budget and it turned out to be an overestimation after the relocation activity, it’s still a win-win for you.

 #4 Search for Connections: This is not unnecessary.
-Usually when people leave neighborhoods for different reasons, it gets harder to stay in touch.
-They keep less and less contacts with friends and people with whom they formed weak bonds with, and eventually fizzle out of minds.
+Usually, when people leave neighborhoods for different reasons, it gets harder to stay in touch.
+They keep fewer contacts with friends and people with whom they formed weak bonds with and eventually fizzle out of minds.